nickmiller-iit/RSSW/poolseq/notes.md

 These 2 operations take a while (roughly a day), so set up a script to run thatm and save the resulting `poolfstat::pooldata` object as a binary file in R's RDS format.

 Resulting data set contained 702,906 SNPs, which should be plenty!

+## PCA

+As another approach to looking at population structure, try a PCA and see if samples cluster by geographical distance.
+Variables here will be the estimated allele frequencies for each pool at each locus.

+### Calling frequencies

+Our initial run with `SNAPE-pooled` combined all samples together.
+Now we will need to run it on each sample separately.
+To avoid a lot of unecessary work, we can look at only the sites that were previously called as polymorphic.